Loan91/The-Mage/README.md

 Left click to attack

+E take the checkpoint

-E to throw a bomb
+Space to throw bombs